From 2006 to 2017, there have been more than 350 mass killings in the United States.

-USA TODAY began by collecting the FBI's Supplemental Homicide Reports for 2006-11.
+USA TODAY collected the FBI's Supplemental Homicide Reports from 2006 to 2014.
 This data, created by local police and collated by the FBI, provide details on each murder.
-However, Florida does not report to the FBI; the District of Columbia and Nebraska only started doing so in 2009.
-And murders on American Indian reservations, college campuses and military bases may not be included.
+However, Florida does not report to the FBI; the District of Columbia and Nebraska only started doing so in 2009; and murders on American Indian reservations, college campuses and military bases may not be included.
 To fill these gaps, USA TODAY used local news reports and official records.
-USA TODAY did the same for mass killings in 2012-13, for which FBI data has not been released.
+USA TODAY did the same for mass killings from 2015 to 2017, for which FBI data was not available.

 USA TODAY cross-checked each FBI report with local news reports and sometimes with local law enforcement agencies.
-USA TODAY found that 36 mass killings reported in the FBI data were erroneous.
-In some, other types of crime were miscoded as murders.
-In others, miscodes created a mass killing where no crime had occurred.
+USA TODAY found some mass killings erroneously reported in the FBI data.
+In some cases, other types of crime were miscoded as murders.
+In other cases, miscodes created a mass killing where no crime had occurred.
 USA TODAY excluded these from its analysis.

 USA TODAY did not include events if deaths stemmed from negligence, such as drunken driving, even if someone was convicted.
 Such cases involved crimes but showed no intent to commit a mass killing.
 Example: Two Pittsburgh women pleaded no contest to charges stemming from a house fire that broke out where they had left two 8-year-olds in charge of three younger children.
 All five died.